Rayicer/TransFuse/README.md

 	+ run `train_isic.py`; you may also want to change the default saving path or other hparams as well.

-### Polyp Segmentation
-Polyp experiments are conducted on a single Nvidia-A100 GPU.
-Data can be found in [PraNet Repo](https://github.com/DengPingFan/PraNet).
-Code is comming soon.
+Code of other tasks will be comming soon.

 ## Reference